simeondmr/dmr-c-compiler/README.md

 ## Note

-Currently only expressions with unary and binary operators are implemented.
+Currently only expressions with unary and binary operators are implemented.\
 As you can see from the generated assembly, the code actually is not optimized but in the future I will implement this pass.

+## Important
+Please open an issue if you find a bug.\
+Feel free to fork the project if you wanna join.

+dmrsim-117